pavithrc/nisp2aris/README.md

 TBD

-# Importing the NISP into the ARIS repository
+# Importing the the NISP

 TBD

 # Files

-The files which are part of the distribution ar
+The files which are part of the distribution are

 * ARIS-Export.dtd - DTD for the ARIS XML export format (version 7.2.4)
 * nisp2aris.xsl - Transformation of NISP to ARIS part 1
 * nisp2aris-p2.xsl - Transformation of NISP to ARIS part 2
 * nisp2aris-p3.xsl - Transformation of NISP to ARIS part 3
 * nisp-attribute-map - Mapping between NISP attributes and ARIS attributes types
-* params.xsl - User defined parameters used to configure the the transformation
+* params.xsl - User defined configuration parameters
 * README.md - This file (Pandoc Markdown sources)
 * README.html - This file in HTML5